project-meucci/thimm.github.io/docs/Investing in Regenerative Agriculture and Food/146-paul-chatterton-on-working-to-finance-the-regeneration-of-85m-hectares-across-16-landscapes.md

 ---
-title: 146 Paul Chatterton on working to finance the regeneration of 85m hectares across 16 landscapes
+title: 146 Paul Chatterton On Working To Finance The Regeneration Of 85m Hectares Across 16 Landscapes
 description: Transcripts for podcasts from the regenerative agriculture space.
 Search and find episodes and timestamps.
 ---

 ### Investing in Regenerative Agriculture and Food  (2022-01-04)